MatthewJWhittle/getarc/README.md

 `getarc` is an R wrapper for the [ArcGIS Rest API](https://developers.arcgis.com/rest/services-reference/).
-It currently only supports functionality for querying data on Feature and Map Servers.
+It provides access to the extensive open data available from [Arc GIS](https://hub.arcgis.com/search).
+It currently only supports functionality for querying data.

+  - `query_layer` gets data from an arc gis server and supports query operations
+  - `get_layer_details` gets metadata about a layer such as the field names and maxRecordCount
+  - `get_token` gets an access token via a web browser login to access private services

 # Installation